 After having left Algeria at the age of ten her early poems dealt with longing „Sehnsucht“ and the search for an idealized home.
 At the same time the Arabian horse, symbol of royalty and strength, settled down in her sketchbooks.

-During her Masterstudies of Oriental Art, Classical Archaeology and Indology she included several stays in India, where she stood under the patronage of the known artist Anjolie Ela Menon.
+From 2002 onwards she consequently worked on Fine Art and included several stays in India, where she stood under the patronage of the known artist Anjolie Ela Menon.

 Fascinated by the Arabian horse’s elegance and beauty, which she had observed so many times in the desert of Algeria, she concentrated on capturing its vibrant energy on her canvases.
 Then she started painting women, in a very sensual and sensitive way, also including some psychedelic as well as traditional oriental details.